All Episodes

 Elsewhere around the country, U.S. private sector employers created an estimated 368,000 jobs in June, compared with 122,000 jobs in the previous month.

-But in New Jersey, casinos kicked out the last of the gamblers, some slot machines and tables uh yesterday, last night.
+But in New Jersey, casinos kicked out the last of the gamblers, some slot machines and tables yesterday, last night.

-Janitors uh locked not uh what is this?
+Janitors locked, what is this?

 This is Wednesday.

-Did it today, yeah, early this morning.
+Yeah, early this morning.

 Atlantic City's casinos are lucrative for New Jersey.

-Now, stop and that's true.
+Now, that's true.

 Stop and think of this.

-They have a 1.1 billion dollar payroll.
+They have a $1.1 billion payroll.

-But as a stalemate over The state budget entered its fifth day today with no deal in sight.
+But as a stalemate over the state budget entered its fifth day today with no deal in sight, even they had to shut down, meaning the casinos.

 With no state budget, New Jersey can't pay its state employees, meaning the casino inspectors who keep tabs on the money and whose presence is required at casinos are off the job.